gofractally/image-builders/WORKFLOWS.md

 ### Input variables

-* `version` - Must be set to the name of the git tag on which the resulting CLI images should be based.
+* `version` - Must be set to the name of the git release tag of psinode on which the resulting CLI images should be based.

 ### How to run